-One of the attractions of photography for me, lies in the uniqueness of each fraction of a second that the shutter remains open for.
+My inspiration and interest in photography, is based I believe, in the uniqueness of each fraction of a second that the shutter remains open for.
 In Henri Cartier-Bresson’s words it is ‘once, and forever’.
 It cannot be repeated.
 And somehow, sometimes, within these small fractions of time, there evolves a timelessness.
 This at least is the challenge.
 To see, to become aware, to witness.

 The Portfolio under the heading Photographs, is divided into [i] & [ii], the division being chronological, [i]: 1997-2020, [ii]: 2021-

 The first period, is a period wherein the aesthetics of the photograph have been worked, to an extent that allows hope for a next stage.

 This next stage, is hoped to be a stage, where the ‘rules’, which any photographer trains/teaches themselves on, have become ‘second nature’ and do not require one to dwell on them too much.